 Due to the high prevalence of HIV/AIDS, victims of violent crime, especially rape, are strongly encouraged to seek immediate medical assistance.

 Petty crime, such as theft from hotel rooms, pickpocketing and bag snatching by thieves on motorcycles, is common.
 Money and passports have been stolen from rooms (particularly in cheaper hotels and hostels) and from bags on public transport.
-Items have been removed from luggage stored below buses and travellers have reported being drugged and robbed during bus journeys.
+Items have been removed from luggage stored below buses and travellers have reported being drugged and robbed during bus and train journeys.
 Beware of pickpockets in crowded markets and shopping streets.
 When visiting these areas leave credit and other cards and licences that are not required locked in a hotel safe or be extra vigilant when carrying these items.

 Tourists have also been robbed after the bags they were carrying were snatched by thieves on motorcycles or were sliced open by razor blades.
 Beware of motorcycles approaching from behind as you walk on the footpath and hold bags and backpacks in front of you or in ways that make them difficult to be snatched.
 You should be aware that some foreigners, including an Australian tourist, have been killed in these incidents.
 You can reduce the opportunity for such opportunistic theft by limiting the carriage of easily grabbed bags in public places.